meetandrey/xcompose/README.md

-# xcompose
-Ergonimic keyboard mappings.
+# Ergonimic keyboard mappings for Linux